vanHeemstraSystems/home-assistant-with-telegram/300/README.md

 So if we navigate to the Home assistant telegram integration (https://home-assistant.io/integrations/telegram) there are some detailed instructions that will guide us us through the installation process.

 First off there are a few obvious prerequisites that we'll need a telegram account and have to set it up on a device.
-This is a totally free and for the purposes of this demonstration we'll be doing this on a Windows desktop version.
+This is a totally free and for the purposes of this demonstration we'll be doing this on a Windows desktop version and Mac OS desktop version.

 To install this navigate to https://telegram.org.

-Search for and select the telegram for PC and Linux.
-Press the **get telegram for windows x64**.
+- Search for and select the telegram for PC and Linux.
+Press the **Get Telegram for windows x64**.
+Open the file.
+- Search for and select the telegram for macOS.
+Press the **Get Telegram for macOS** button.
 Open the file.

 Once it's downloaded, select your language.
 Select destination and press okay.
 Select the start menu folder.
 Create a desktop icon and press install.